avecnavadita/QBASIC/README.md

 # QBASIC

-Learning Qbasic :)
+Learning QBASIC :)

 ## Introduction

 BASIC is a programming language that was introduced at Dartmouth college in 1964.
 The full form of BASIC is Beginner's All Purpose Symbolic Instruction Code.

-After 21 years, later in 1985 Microsoft released their own version of BASIC called QBasic with their MS-DOS operating system.
+After 21 years, later in 1985 Microsoft released their own version of BASIC called QBASIC with their MS-DOS operating system.

-QBasic is a high level language.
+QBASIC is a high level language.
 Instructions (or commands) are written using english words that we use in our day to day life (Eg, PRINT, INPUT, FOR, NEXT ...).
-The instructions are interpreted and executable file is generated when we run a QBasic program.
+The instructions are interpreted and executable file is generated when we run a QBASIC program.

-Files written in QBasic have a ```.BAS``` extension.
+Files written in QBASIC have a ```.BAS``` extension.

-## Installing Qbasic
+## Installing QBASIC

 We need an editor and an interpreter to be able to write and execute QBASIC programs into our computer.

+QB64 is a program we are going to use for writing QBASIC program.

-You can download QB64 for **Windows 10** in your computer from [Github](https://github.com/QB64Team/qb64/releases/tag/v1.5) or [QB64 website](https://www.qb64.org/portal/)
+To download **QB64** for **Windows 10** in your computer from [Github](https://github.com/QB64Team/qb64/releases/tag/v1.5) or [QB64 website](https://www.qb64.org/portal/)

 ## Variables

 A variable is a name which can contain a value.

 A variable has a type which is defined by the kind of value it holds.

 - String variable
 - Numeric variable (integer, long, single, double)